If there was a major economic change in the world

 Placing the blue-collar workers in the position to help lead humanity to survive in a life-threatening event.
 Though as for white-collar workers, she feels that they will be the most useless people in the world if a threat became a reality.
 The reason that she feels that white-collar workers will be useless is that the fact many of them can't hunt, kill animals or even grow a garden of food.
 She even starts to see herself in the white-collar workers in the Walking Dead.
 Many white-collar workers, like her, probably have never gone fishing or made a fire without a lighter.
 She said, "…anyone who thought a college degree would mean never having to fix a generator."
 She feels that many white-collar workers who felt going to college would help them not to do any hard work later down the line will find themselves in trouble.
 In a world trying to survive, knowing how to do some hard work like manual labor will be the most important skill to have.
 So, in the long run for any of the white-collar worker who does not know some of these skills will be the one that will have the hardest time surviving in a crazy world.
 Though in the end if they do survive the will have a hard time getting back into the life they once had before.

 This essay can be used as a great template for your paper.
-It was made by research paper help - an academic help service.
+It was made by help write my research paper- an academic help service.